Section 7.1: Listening and Helping Skills

 - Encourage the person to talk about feelings.
 Use non-verbal cues such as nods and quiet verbal agreements to demonstrating you're listening.

 - Don’t be afraid of periods of silence.
 These will change throughout your conversation.
-It might take someone longer to feel comfortable and sitting in silence can be powerful demonstration of your patience and care for their situation.
+It might take someone longer to feel comfortable, and sitting in silence can be a powerful demonstration of your patience and care for their situation.

 - Be comfortable but try not to fidget.
 This can be distracting to the other person.

 - Pay attention to the emotions being expressed.
 This will help you know how to better interact with the other person.

 - When it's appropriate ask the resident what they need from you or what they would like you to do next.
 What is their ideal outcome if there were no limitations?
 This will help guide you toward the preferred realistic solution.

 - Under no circumstance should you judge the person.
 Their problem may not seem like a big deal be it may seem like the most important and consuming thing in their life at the time.